Ddjalex/AdBudgetData/replit.md

 ## Usage Guide

-### Auto-Discovering Accounts
+### Adding Accounts Manually
 1. Navigate to the Accounts page
-2. Click "Discover Ad Accounts"
+2. Enter a friendly name for your account
-3. The system automatically fetches all accounts from Facebook
+3. Enter your Ad Account ID (numbers only)
-4. View account status, currency, and business information
+4. Click "Add Account" to save
-5. Your previously active account selection is preserved
+5. The account will be added to your account list

 ### Switching Between Accounts
 1. Use the dropdown selector at the top of the dashboard